 The first level of emotional design – visceral design targets to appeal an instinctive reaction or a gut feeling if you prefer a simpler term.
 It appeals to the subconscious mind, making the response involuntary and immediate.

 Let us go back a few years.
-Do you remember a time when the sales of Apple was plummeting?
-In the late 90s, Apple was at the verge of bankruptcy.
+Do you remember a time when the sales of Apple were plummeting?
+In the late 90s, Apple was on the verge of bankruptcy.
 Then the design team came up with the Apple iMac G3.
 It just did not only save the jobs of employees at Apple but also became an all-time iconic product.
-At the time, desktops were known for its functionality, completely ignoring aesthetics.
-Apple changed the game by introducing a colourful, egg-shaped desktop without floppy drives; Instantly, everybody wanted it.
+At the time, desktops were known for their functionality, completely ignoring aesthetics.
+Apple changed the game by introducing a colorful, egg-shaped desktop without floppy drives; Instantly, everybody wanted it.
 Apple set a standard making it one of the most lucrative brands in the world.
 I am using this as one of many emotional design examples as Apple’s design team changed the aesthetics, thus harnessing visceral design.
-In doing so, Apple changed iMac’s ease-of-use, appeal, credibility and trustworthiness maximising sales.
+In doing so, Apple changed the iMac’s ease of use, appeal, credibility, and trustworthiness maximizing sales.

-The next level of emotional design is behavioural design.
+The next level of emotional design is behavioral design.
 It allows users to consider tangibility over the perception of a product or service.

 Let us take another page from the history books.
-This time we look at touch screen displays.
-Many remember the first-generation iPhone to be the first smartphone with a touch screen display.
+This time we look at touchscreen displays.
+Many remember the first-generation iPhone to be the first smartphone with a touchscreen display.
 The first-generation iPhone is one of many good emotional design examples.
 However, capacitive touch screens have existed since 1992.
 IBM Simon can be deemed as one of many bad emotional design examples.
 It is in line with many PDAs of the past – a mere trinket of fascination but barely usable.
 For any emerging technology, intrigue and joy influence the user to buy it.
-But when the product doesn’t function as expected, it soon turns into regret, anger and frustration.
-Behavioural design is the most foolproof way to test and validate the products, by letting them know that they’re in control, with metrics like task completion, error rates, and accessibility guidelines etc.
+But when the product doesn’t function as expected, it soon turns into regret, anger, and frustration.
+Behavioral design is the most foolproof way to test and validate the products, by letting them know that they’re in control, with metrics like task completion, error rates, accessibility guidelines, etc.

 OnePlus stands as one of many emotional design examples.
 Every device the brand has reflects an innovative design and superior functionality.
-It is a clear reflection of the brand’s philosophy to not settle for bad user experience, which is emphasised in their tagline Never Settle.
+It is a clear reflection of the brand’s philosophy to not settle for bad user experience, which is emphasized in its tagline Never Settle.
 I remember the first two devices released by Oneplus were obtainable only through an invite.
-Carving a niche in a market that was already fierce with its minimalism, pricing and high performance.
+Carving a niche in a market that was already fierce with its minimalism, pricing, and high performance.